-- Patlabor "The Dungeon Again": When they hear about a very valuable pearl that was secreted by an albino alligator that was recently captured from the sewers beneath the SV2 hanger, some mechanics go into the tunnels to see if they can find some more and a rescue team is sent in after them when they do not return.
-Hilarity Ensues when they run to booby traps left a by a crazy guy living there and when they find the "pearls", it turns out that they were actually eggs.
+- Patlabor The New Files episode "The Dungeon Again": When they hear about a very valuable pearl that was secreted by an albino alligator that was recently captured from the sewers beneath the SV2 hanger, some mechanics go into the tunnels to see if they can find some more and a rescue team is sent in after them when they do not return.
+Hilarity ensues when they run to booby traps left a by a crazy guy living there and when they find the "pearls", it turns out that they were actually eggs.

 - Astro City: One of the outcast heroes that was recruited by Bravo to become one of the founding members of the Astro City Irregulars was a mutant alligator that lived in the sewers of Astro City with the unoriginal name of Alligator.